mysticpants/Modbus/ModbusSerialSlave/README.md

 6. Power up the Fieldbus Gateway
 7. Configure the Fieldbus Gateway for Internet access using BlinkUp&trade;

-## Modbus485Slave Class Usage
+## ModbusSerialSlave Class Usage

 This is the main library class.

-### Constructor: Modbus485Slave(*uart, rts, slaveID[, params]*)
+### Constructor: ModbusSerialSlave(*slaveID, uart[, rts][, params]*)

-Instantiate a new Modbus485Slave object and set the configuration of the UART bus over which it operates.
-The parameters *uart* and *rts* are, respectively, the imp UART in use and an imp GPIO pin which will be used to control flow.
+Instantiate a new ModbusSerialSlave object and set the configuration of the UART bus over which it operates.
 The *slaveID* parameter takes an ID by which the master identifies this slave.
+The *uart* parameter is an imp UART object.
+The optional *rts* parameter should be used for RS485 coms when using an imp GPIO pin for control flow.
 The *params* parameter is optional and takes a table containing the following keys:

 | Key | Default | Notes |
 | --- | --- | --- |